bjoernalbers/tomi/README.md

     chmod +x $tomi
 ```

-(tomi will be removed automatically on the next reboot.)
+tomi will be removed automatically on the next reboot.

+## Usage

-Use `$tomi -h` to display the help:
+Use `$tomi -h` to show the help:

 ```
 $tomi -h